-The warrants issued in this offering entitle the registered holder to purchase 1,388,888 share(s) of our common stock at a price equal to \$7.56, based on the assumed public offering price of \$7.20 per share, subject to adjustment as discussed below, immediately following the issuance of such warrant and terminating at 5:00 p.m., New York City time, five (5) years after the closing of this offering.
-We have applied to list each warrant on the

-Nasdaq Capital Market under the symbol "ARTLW."
+The warrants issued in this offering entitle the registered holder to purchase 1,491,915 shares of our common stock at a price equal to \$6.4575 per share, based on the assumed public offering price of \$6.15 per Unit, subject to adjustment as discussed below, immediately following the issuance of such warrant and terminating at 5:00 p.m., New York City time, five (5) years from the issuance date of the warrant.
+Such warrants are listed on the Nasdaq Capital Market under the symbol "ARTLW."

-The warrants will be issued pursuant to a Warrant Agent Agreement between us and the Warrant Agent.
-Certain provisions of the warrants are set forth herein but are only a summary and are qualified in their entirety by the relevant provisions of such Warrant Agent Agreement.
+The warrants will be issued pursuant to a Warrant Agency Agreement between us and the Warrant Agent.
+Certain provisions of the warrants are set forth herein but are only a summary and are qualified in their entirety by the relevant provisions of such Warrant Agency Agreement.